-Japan’s asteroid explorer Hayabusa2, on a voyage in outer space, has sent to Earth a capsule containing samples of sand and stones collected from the asteroid Ryugu.
-This is the first time ever that sand and stones have been successfully collected from below the ground and not just the surface of an asteroid.
-The capsule, which is filled with passion and sentiment of so many people, might contain clues to understanding the origins of our solar system and life on Earth.
+Japan’s asteroid explorer Hayabusa2, on a voyage in space, has sent a capsule to Earth containing samples of sand and stones collected from the asteroid Ryugu.
+This is the first time that sand and stones have been successfully collected from below the ground and not just the surface of an asteroid.
+The capsule, which is filled with the passion and sentiment of so many people, might contain clues to understanding the origins of our solar system and life on Earth.

-In June 2021, six teams started initial analysis of Ryugu.
-HORIBA has been participating in this analysis in the Chemical Analysis Team.
+In June 2021, six teams began the initial analysis of Ryugu.
+HORIBA has been participating in this analysis as a part of the the Chemical Analysis Team.

 Using “analysis” technology, we are closing in on the mysteries of the universe.

 Image of Hayabusa2 which returned to Earth and detached re-entry capsule ©JAXA